employment

 Mentorship: Every new teacher is assigned a mentor and provided with weekly mentoring meetings.

-Professional Development: Faculty have regular access to PD funds and participate in weekly meetings to study Rudolph Steiner pedagogical insights, current educational perspectives and for artistic work
+Professional Development: Faculty have regular access to PD funds and participate in weekly meetings to study Rudolph Steiner’s pedagogical insights, current educational perspectives and for artistic work.

 In addition to core academic subjects, we teach music, German, Spanish, Eurythmy, gardening, parkour, and practical and fine arts.
 Our families are international and reflect diversity in many forms, united by a shared desire for a developmental curriculum that recognizes the whole child and celebrates individual differences.